 With various museums and exhibits, Los Angeles is full of inspiring art and diverse cultural experiences.
 In fact, Los Angeles has more museums and theatres than any other city in the U.S., making it the perfect place to be immersed in arts and culture.
 Los Angeles is home to more than 105 museums, 225 theaters, 55 magnificent structures by the world’s top architects and 16 of the world’s most beautiful gardens.
 It also boasts more than 1,500 theatrical productions annually.
-Several of these iconic institutions celebrated milestones last year, including the 30th Anniversary of LA Opera.
 The city also has one of the premier contemporary art museums in the world, the Broad, located in Downtown L.A., and also one of the largest collections of cars in the nation at the Peterson Automotive Museum.

 Los Angeles is home to some of the most dynamic dining experiences a destination can offer.
 From quaint to red-carpet dishes, from celebrity chefs and top-rated cuisine to short order legends and bar-stool gourmet, the possibilities are endless in L.A.
 Each region of L.A. offers a variety of dining options that appeal to any palette and price point.
 L.A. is so diverse, it’s possible to dine around the world without ever leaving the city.

 Los Angeles is now one of the few cities in the world rated by the Michelin Guide (in the California edition), underscoring the importance that the city has become to the global dining scene, rivaling some of the top destinations in the planet for cuisine.